 The vocabulary of an LLM is a set of all unique tokens that the model can recognize and generate.
 It’s like the model’s dictionary.
 For instance, if a model has a vocabulary size of 50,000, it means there are 50,000 unique tokens that it understands.

-The choice of vocabulary size is a critical design decision.
 A larger vocabulary allows the model to understand and generate more diverse and specific tokens, potentially improving its performance on a wider range of texts.
 However, it also increases the model’s complexity and computational requirements.
-Conversely, a smaller vocabulary can make the model faster and more efficient but might reduce its ability to handle rare words and nuanced language.
+Similarly, a smaller vocabulary can make the model faster and more efficient but might reduce its ability to handle rare words and nuanced language.

 Further, each token in the vocabulary is indexed, meaning each token is assigned a unique number, like a label.
 For example, the word “hello” might be labeled as number 1, “world” as number 2, and so on.
 When the model works with text, it uses these numbers instead of the words themselves.

-So if the model can only generate the tokens that are part of the vocabulary, then here’s a question for you: how come ChatGPT is able to generate the below answer correctly if the model has never seen the text “asjl54;437qwdnklca”?
+So if the model can only generate the tokens that are part of the vocabulary, then here’s a question for you: how come ChatGPT is able to generate a random text like “asjl54;437qwdnklca” correctly even if the model has never seen such text before?
 Take a minute to think about it.
-The next section will try to answer this question for you.
+The next section will try to answer this question.

 Tokenization